-PreTech:IDEA is a gateway to the following CTE programs: Computer Animation and Web Design, Computer Systems Technology, Graphic Design and Digital Publishing, and Engineering.
+PreTech:IDEA is a gateway to the following CTE programs: Computer Animation and Web Design, Computer Systems

+Technology, Design and Creative Media, and Engineering.

 Pre-Technical Education is a one-year, six-period program for sophomores who thrive in project-oriented experiences that emphasize applied academics.
 Students are involved in a wide variety of cutting-edge technical activities where they learn science, mathematics, social studies, and communication skills while building personal development assets.
-Much of the learning takes place outside of a traditional classroom and instead uses authentic locations to engage reluctant students and to provide experiences for deeper and more relevant learning.
+Much of the learning takes place outside a traditional classroom and instead uses authentic locations to engage reluctant students and to provide experiences for deeper and more relevant learning.
 Students apply specifically to this strand of the Pre Technical program.